 Ouhout.
 Troutwood is a perfect name as it occurs along rivers where trout are found.
 The “Ouhout” refers to the bark which looks old even at a young age.
 It grows to about 4 meters, is evergreen and is fast growing if it has enough water.
 It is useful for nesting and attracts butterflies and insects.
 It is said to have aggressive roots, but I have not experienced that.The margins of the leaflets are deeply serrated.
 The crushed leaves have a strong herb-like smell.
 The flowers are greenish-yellow in colour, star-shaped, and grow in spikes at the ends of young shoots in spring.
 The fruits are nut-like.
 It usually grows in damp conditions, on deep, sandy or clay or rocky soil.
 It is frost resistant and it is ideal to use as a nurse tree to protect less frost hardy plants in winter.
 The tree is browsed and the wood burns slowly.
 It is also used to start fires.
 Useful used as fencing poles.
 It is used medicinally as the ground leaf paste is used for eye problems, a vermifuge and as a protective charm to protect people in the home.
 The name is derived from the Greek leukos=white; idea= appearance; referring to the overall hairiness of the leaves.

 This tree has recently changed its name from Rhus lancea.
 It is wide spread and is only missing from Kwazulu Natal.
-It grows to 5-10meters and makes a lovely evergreen shade tree. it is in the top 5 frost and drought hardy trees.
+It grows to 5-10 meters and makes a lovely evergreen shade tree, hedge, wind break and roadside tree.
+It is in the top 5 frost and drought hardy trees.
 Our grandsons loved climbing these trees when they were little as they branch low down if left to their own devices.
 It attracts birds and butterflies and the fruit is enjoyed by our staff, although it is sour and it is traditionally also used to make mead or tea.
-It is also eaten by birds lie bulbuls and the fallen fruit is eaten by guineafowl and francolins.
-The leaves produce a brown dye and are also eaten by game like kudu, roan and sable so it’s a good fodder tree on a game farm.
+It is also eaten by birds like bulbuls and the fallen fruit is eaten by guineafowl and francolins.
+The leaves and bark produce a brown dye.
+The leaves are also eaten by game like kudu, roan and sable, so it’s a good fodder tree on a game farm.
 This tree indicates surface or underground water and it does not have aggressive roots.
 The wood is used as fencing posts as it is termite proof.
 The bark is used for tanning.
 It is protected in the Northern Cape and the Jacobsdal area in the Free State.
+It is browsed by game .
 Plant it 5 meters from a building or a pond.
+It is used medicinally as roots, stem bark and leaves treat skin diseases.
+Roots are used for abdominal and chest complaints and the leaves are used for measles.
+Their vapour is inhaled for a cough.
 The name is derived fro the Greek rhous, = red; referring to the fruits or the autumn leaves.
 Named for Paul Sears( 1891-1990) a US plant ecologist and professor who authored many books.

 Tarchonanthus camphorates is a small evergreen tree which is frost resistant, drought resistant and fast growing in the sun.
 It is extremely tough and will withstand coastal, salty wind.
 The cream flowers occur in autumn and they attract butterflies.
 They are followed by attractive, strongly scented fruit which is a small seed covered by woolly white hairs which look rather like cotton wool balls.
 Birds use these for lining their nests.
 It is a fodder tree utilized by giraffe, black wildebeest, grey duiker, eland, kudu, sable antelope, nyala, impala and springbok.
 It’s also useful for hedging/screening, windbreak, soil erosion or as a bonsai.
 Do bear in mind that it has aggressive roots.
 The wood is termite proof and is used for musical instruments, fencing posts, fuel, boat building, basket struts and grain storage containers.
 The wood retains its camphor fragrance for a long time and is used as an insect repellent for clothing and foodstuff.
 It has medicinal properties as the leaves are made into a tea for asthma, anxiety, stomach aches and heartburn.
 Smoke from fresh or dried leaves is used to treat a headache and blocked sinuses.
 It is also used for toothache, a tonic for respiratory ailments and women use the fresh leaves to perfume their hair.
 The dried leaves are said to have a slightly narcotic effect when smoked.
 In days gone by the seeds were used to stuff pillows!
 Seeds, leaves and twigs are burnt to fumigate huts.
 This smoke is said to be good for sleeplessness, headaches and rheumatism.
 Crushed leaves are put into Vaseline to rub onto sore feet and for anointing the body during religious festivals.
 Leaves are also stuffed into hats to protect one from the mid day sun.This tough tree can withstand severe frost, drought and sea breezes.
 Plant it 6 meters from a building or a pond.
 The name is derived from the Greek tarchos=funeral rite; anthos = flower; presumably from the camphorous odour of the leaves as used in incense sticks in places of worship.